FriendlySocieties/FriendlySocieties.org/en.md

 #### Provident Fund

-  * We are working on a voluntary savings plan for retirement funds and healthcare (which is similar to the CPF in Singapore).
+  * We are working on a voluntary savings plan for retirement funds and healthcare.

 # Notes